gratipine/gratipine.github.io/_posts/2021-10-13-config-explanations.md

 ## Overview
-This comes from the ssh config, rather than google of VS Code specifically.
-Type of machine in google cloud?
-This is the *why* of how we have written the config file.
+Here is a short overview of what is in the config file when connecting to a google cloud machine and why.
+This info comes from the documentation about the ssh protocol and is not specific to either VS Code or Google Cloud.

 You do not have to understand this unless:
 - you are curious
 - you have hit a snag